weastur/pyexporter/README.md

 docker run -d -p 9123:9123 weastur/py-exporter:latest
 ```

-Additionally, as it's a standard Python package, you can install it with `pip` or `pipx` (won't work here, as it's a template project, no actual artifacts were uploaded into PyPI):
+Additionally, as it's a standard Python package, you can install it with `pip` or `pipx` (**won't work here**, as it's a template project, no actual artifacts were uploaded into PyPI):

 ```shell
 pip install py-exporter